klevultd/frontend-sdk/examples/react/README.md

     sendRecommendationViewEvent("Trending recommendations using KMC builder") )
 )

-eventClick = result
-  .queriesById("trendingrecs")
-  .getRecommendationClickSendEvent()
 ```

 This type of search first needs to be created within the KMC.
 Then you are able to call _kmcRecommendation_ and pass in the id.
 The next parameter is the query id (name) of the search, in our example, we called it _trendingrects_.
 The last parameter is the _sendRecommendationViewEvent_ modifier which logs the view of this recommendation by a user.

-The result of this search also returns a function we can use to log click events of the recommendation products by calling _getRecommendationClicckSendEvent_ as seen above.
-In our example, we store this function as _eventClick_.
+The result of this search also returns a function we can use to log click events of the recommendation products by calling _recommendationClickEvent_ as we have previously seen.

 We can then use this function to handle the click event for our recommendation products: